tactools/GenesisMarkets-MarketMaker/README.md

 3. Decrease spread and in return this attracts more traders
 4. Increase daily volume turn over and in return this attracts more traders

+# Adjusting the VolumeMaxPosition

+Sometimes you can accumulate your Maximum position very quickly in an active market.
+I would recommend using a small VoumeMaxPosition when you first start the robot and check the progress later.
+If you reach the VolumeMaxPosition increase the size by two times the original amount and start the robot again.
+This method is called Dollar-Cost-Averaging and it will gradually help you close your position at a profit sooner than after.
+Therefore, never become too aggressive on your first VolumeMaxPosition, allocate about 1-10% of your Bitcoin/Ether to your first setting of the VolumeMaxPosition therefore you can increase the position size later on if needed.

 # Profits on Average
 Strategy caclulate the positions profit 24/7 and only exit your positions when you have a profit.
 The market maker strategy ensures a profit is made before exiting the position and restarting.